julian-molina/Documentation/pages/suite/suite-system-requirements.md

 permalink: suite-system-requirements.html
 ---

+## Deployment and Use Case Variability

+Superalgos may run as a combo of backend and frontend, but may also run the backend alone, processing specific tasks, and be controlled from a different machine running the frontend, in a [trading farm](suite-fundamental-trading-farms-concepts.html) configuration.

+The system requirements depend entirely on how you use the system.
+As a rule of thumb, the system is designed to not impose any artificial restrictions on the way it is used.
+Instead, the use is restricted mostly by the available hardware.

 ## Cross-Platform

-Superalgos is a web app, therefore, it is cross-platform.
+Superalgos backend is a collection of Node.js servers and the frontend is a web app, therefore, Superalgos is cross-platform.
 The dev team is testing mostly on Windows systems, but users are running the system on Mac OS and Linux systems as well.
+A machine running solely the backend does not need a visual environment, but at least one machine running the front end is required to control the application.

 ## Chrome is the Only Tested Browser

-Chrome is highly recommended so that you have a similar environment as the dev team in case you need help.
+when running the frontend, chrome is highly recommended so that you have a similar environment as the dev team in case you need help.
 We are not testing on any other browsers, and it is a well-known fact that browsers behave differently.

 ## Processing Power

 One of the first and foremost design goals is to develop the most powerful trading automation and data processing system.
 There is no intention to limit or cut functionality short in an attempt to cope with less powerful hardware.
 It is a fact that your hardware will set the limits as of what you may or may not do with the system.

 The system's processing capacity is based on running independent, specialized processes.
-No single process is as intensive as to require any special hardware, and all processes may run on basic&mdash;even outdated&mdash;laptop computers.
-That means that, regardless of the limitations of your current hardware, you should be able to use all of the features in the system.
+No single process is as intensive as to require any special hardware.
+In fact, any one process may run on micro computers like the Raspberry Pi, or outdated laptop computers.

+However, micro computers and old laptops may have a hard time running the frontend along with a number of processes.
+That said, even old laptops should be able to launch the system and let you play with it.

 What will vary depending on your hardware is the capacity to run a determinate number of processes simultaneoulsy.
 That is where you will find the limits of your hardware.
 In other words, you will find your system starts getting slow when it's doing many things at the same time.
 How many depends on your hardware.